ashutosh1206/Crypton/Block-Cipher/Attack-ECB-Byte-at-a-Time/README.md

 # ECB Byte at a Time Attack

 Before getting acquainted with the attack, one must know the following:
-1. Working of encryption/decryption in a block cipher
+1. ECB mode of encryption
 2. Block Size detection
 3. Block Cipher mode detection